Sharad P. Paul

 Sharad P. Paul is a New Zealand-based skin cancer specialist, family physician, social entrepreneur, author and philanthropist.
 He has authored works of fiction including novels, poetry, non-fiction books, medical books, and scientific journal articles.

-Paul is known for his work in the skincare formulation industry and received the Skincare Anarchy Top Doctor award in 2024.
-He founded Healthy Skin Lab, a skincare research and manufacturing company, and is known for developing No-Tox®, a topical, anti-wrinkle serum intended as an alternative to botulinum-based or injectable cosmetic treatments.
-He also founded the Baci Foundation—a charitable trust that focuses on literacy and health projects in lower socioeconomic schools.
+He founded the Baci Foundation—a charitable trust that focuses on literacy and health projects in lower socioeconomic schools.

-In 2008, Time magazine referred to him as an "open-heart surgeon" and the NZ Herald called him a "Renaissance Man" in recognition of his achievements.

 Early life and education

 Paul was born in England, and grew up in India.
 His parents moved to India when he was a child, and he has lived in New Zealand since 1991.
 He graduated as a Doctor of Medicine from the University of Madras in 1988.
 He completed a Master of Philosophy in Medical Law and Ethics at the University of Glasgow (2002), followed by a second MPhil research degree at the University of Queensland, where his research centered on skin surgery, biomechanics, and the anatomical principles that underpin skin tension lines.

 Career

-Academic career

 Paul began his academic career in 1996 as a Senior Lecturer at the University of Auckland, where he developed courses in skin cancer and dermatologic surgery for primary care doctors.
 In 2005, he joined the School of Medicine at the University of Queensland with a focus on skin cancer surgery in primary care.
 In 2016, he became an Adjunct Professor at Auckland University of Technology (AUT), where he contributes to interdisciplinary and translational research bridging design, technology, bioengineering, skin biomedical science and personalized healthcare.

-He has also contributed to science and education policy as a member of the New Zealand National Commission for UNESCO.
-As of 2025, he serves as the World Dermatology Collaboration Director for Oceania, supporting regional advancement in dermatologic research, dermatologic surgery and practice.